 The important thing is to act as fast as possible, and follow these steps:

 - Get in touch with the company and demand a refund (barring the small shipping fee).
 Make it clear that you’ll be filing a ‘fraud chargeback’ with your credit card company and speaking to your state’s attorney general.
 Scam companies probably won’t answer your call, but give it a try.

 - If you do get your refund, call your bank/credit card company to make sure the money is back in your account.
 If you don’t keep tabs on your account, you may want to cancel your card and get a new one to ensure that the company can’t charge you again.
 Otherwise, check for the next few months that no charges from them appear.

 - Explain to your credit card company/bank that you didn’t authorize anything other than the shipping fee, and file the aforementioned ‘fraud chargeback’ immediately.

 Related Article: Watch Out For These 5 Traps When Going to Buy CBD Oil

 Final Thoughts on CBD Oil Samples & Scams

 The CBD oil industry is incredibly popular, and it’s only inevitable that it will continue to rise in the coming months and years.
-However, where there’s money, there’s also scammers, so avoid becoming a patsy and make sure you never give your credit card details to any firm that is not 100% reputable.
-Also, if you are a victim of this scam (or other scams), get in touch with us so we can tell our readers, get the word out on the fraudulent business, and ensure that no one else suffers.
+However, where there’s money, there are also scammers, so avoid becoming a victim to one of these and make sure you never give your credit card details to any firm that is not 100% reputable.
+Also, if you are a victim of this scam (or other scams), please get in touch with us so we can tell our readers, get the word out on the fraudulent business, and ensure that no one else suffers.